Water Main Condition Assessment

-A common problem is that once utilities target their problem pipes that fail regularly, they struggle to prioritize their programs.
+A common challenge is that once utilities identify their pipes that fail regularly, they struggle to prioritize their programs.
 Utilities are crediting advances in non-invasive, acoustic condition assessment as a key element of their CDAM programs.
 This approach can augment the typical master planning approach to verify and augment a desktop model.
 These utilities are realizing a real return on assessment costs by simultaneously determining the structural integrity of pipe segments and accurately pinpointing leaks, all without breaking ground or disrupting service.
 With assessment costs of 2.0% to 3.0% of pipe replacement, acoustic condition assessment is being used for rate case justification, litigation questions, replacement and rehabilitation decisions, and due diligence support for water system acquisitions.